ashishzero/Precommit/readme.md

 ## How to use it?
 1. Build the precommit by execting the `build` script
-2. Execute `install` script that is generated after building the precommit from your git repository (must be root directory)
+2. Execute `install` script from your root git directory (install script is generated after execution of build script)

 ## How to change the nocheckin keyword?